after-the-sunrise/cryptowelder/README.md

 Track trading activity statistics such as comparing last N-days trading volume as of today versus that of yesterday.

-## Mechanics
-The application consists of the following components:
-* Set of [Python](https://www.python.org/) scripts for scraping data via public/private APIs.
-* RDBMS ([PostgreSQL](https://www.postgresql.org/)) for storing the time-series data.
-* [Grafana](https://grafana.com/) for visualization and alerting of the time-series data.

 ## Getting Started

 ### Prerequisites